 - All regular examinations in each course.

 - An oral examination, of one hour, before four members of the faculty.
-Candidates for the M.A. degree must take their oral examination before the end of the second semester after the semester in which they complete their required course work.
+Candidates for the MA degree must take their oral examination before the end of the second semester after the semester in which they complete their required course work.

 Continuous Enrollment of Graduate Students

-Every graduate student is required to maintain continuous enrollment from the date of first registration until a degree program is completed.
+Every graduate is required to maintain continuous enrollment from the date of first registration until a degree program is completed.
 A student who fails to maintain continuous enrollment under one of the options available is presumed to have withdrawn from the university and consequently must petition for readmission.

 In order to maintain continuous enrollment, students are obliged to register at the beginning of the fall and spring semesters.
-Failure to meet the deadlines appearing on the the University's Academic Calendarfor registration, and for adding or dropping a course may result in a financial penalty, or worse, effective dismissal from the university.
+Failure to meet the deadlines appearing on the University's Academic Calendar for registration, as well as for adding or dropping a course, may result in a financial penalty or, at worst, effective dismissal from the university.
 It is the student's responsibility to be aware of such deadlines.
 For full-time enrollment options, see the website of the Dean of Graduate Studies.

 An Academic Leave, if granted, will take effect the last day of the semester in which the student was most recently enrolled.
 The period of Academic Leave is not counted as part of the time allowed for the completion of residence or other degree requirements.
 Any incomplete ("I") grades that are outstanding must be changed in accordance withthe policy on incomplete grades by the date published in the Academic Calendar, whether a student is registered for the current semester or not.

 Students on Academic Leave are expected to return to the University when their stated duration of leave has expired, unless they have applied for and have been given an extension.
 Students who do not return from an Academic Leave when scheduled will be subject to Permanent Withdrawal during the semester in which they failed to return.
-If the student thereby withdrawn from The University desires to return to graduate studies at The Catholic University of America, he or she must apply for readmission and satisfy current degree requirements to be reinstated.
+If the student thereby withdrawn from the University desires to return to graduate studies at The Catholic University of America, he or she must apply for readmission and satisfy current degree requirements to be reinstated.